civican/legisinfo/42-1/bills/C-97/bill_text.md

 Subsection 9.3(2.1) of the Act is replaced by the following:

-**(2.1)** If the person or entity determines that it is dealing with a person described in paragraph (1)(b) or (c) and considers, based on an assessment referred to in subsection 9.6(2), that **there is** a high risk of a money laundering offence or a terrorist activity financing offence **being committed**, the person or entity shall take the measures referred to in the regulations.
+**(2.1)** If the person or entity determines that it is dealing with a person described in paragraph (1)(b) or (c) and considers, based on an assessment referred to in subsection 9.6(2), that there is a high risk of a money laundering offence or a terrorist activity financing offence being committed, the person or entity shall take the measures referred to in the regulations.

 ### Section 106

 Paragraph 9.5(a) of the Act is replaced by the following:

-include with the transfer the name, address and account number or other reference number, if any, of the **person or entity that** requested it, and any prescribed information;
+include with the transfer the name, address and account number or other reference number, if any, of the person or entity that requested it, and any prescribed information;

 ### Section 107